 The Vitamin (that is not a vitamin) in the time of COVID

 In the last couple of weeks, several sources have suggested that levels of vitamin D may play a part in the host defence against the more severe consequences of infection with SARS-Cov-2 coronavirus.
-Up until today we thought this might only be theoretical, not least because there have also been published reports which dispute this idea.
-It’s certainly widely recognised, though, that healthy levels of vitamin D can help support immune systems, and what’s more vitamin D levels might help explain one or two of the many anomalies in respect of how this novel infection is manifesting.
+At first we thought this might only be a theoretical idea, not least because there have also been published reports which dispute it.
+It’s certainly widely recognised, though, that healthy levels of vitamin D can help support immune systems, but actually vitamin D levels might help explain one or two of the many anomalies in respect of how this novel infection is manifesting.

-But it might even open a window on a simple way of protecting ourselves against the worst of this disease - and simple protection against infectious agents is something that we in Moxafrica are always interested in.
+But careful consideration of this vitamin may open a window on a simple way of protecting ourselves against the worst of this disease - and simple protection against infectious agents is something that we in Moxafrica are always interested in.

-It seemed to us that it would be really easy to establish whether there was anything to these claims: vitamin D levels could be tested in all those admitted to any hospital (whether COVID-19 positive or otherwise), and levels compared in different categories of patients but in particular the progression of severities of COVID confirmed cases could be tracked to see whether there were correlations between levels of Vitamin D and severity of disease progression.
+It seemed to us that it would be easy to establish whether there was anything to these claims: vitamin D levels could simply be tested in all those admitted to any hospital (whether COVID-19 positive or otherwise), and levels compared in particular in respect of the progression of severities of disease in COVID confirmed cases to see whether there were correlations between levels of Vitamin D and severity of disease progression.

-Well just this week we came across a study that has done almost exactly that and (rather surprisingly) it’s been out there for over a month largely unreported.
+And then we came across a study that has done almost exactly that and (rather surprisingly) it’s been out there since early April largely unreported.

-The total number of cases reviewed certainly wouldn’t satisfy an epidemiologist (i.e. more research would be necessary to draw any definite conclusions) but they most certainly should have stimulated more research by now given what they imply.
-This is because they suggest that deficiencies of vitamin D appear to significantly increase the likelihood of developing ‘severe’ (i.e. with respiratory distress) COVID-19 disease as opposed to remaining a ‘mild’case nearly nine-fold.
-What’s more, they appeared to make it nearly twenty times more likely for the condition to become critical (i.e. with respiratory failure).
-In other words, looking at it from the opposite perspective, ‘normal’ levels of Vitamin D (defined in this paper as more than 30 ng/ml) might provide significant protection from the more serious ravages of this disease, whilst ‘deficient’ levels (defined in the paper as less than 20 ng/ml) may be a significant risk factor.
+The total number of cases reviewed certainly wouldn’t satisfy an epidemiologist (i.e. more research would be necessary to draw any definite conclusions).
+But if what the study reports is even half right they most certainly should have stimulated more research by now given what they imply.
+This is because they clearly suggest that both deficiencies and insufficiencies of vitamin D significantly increase the likelihood of developing ‘severe’ (i.e. with respiratory distress) COVID-19 disease as opposed to remaining a ‘mild’ case nearly nine-fold.
+What’s more, they appear to make it nearly twenty times more likely for the condition to become critical (i.e. with respiratory failure).
+Looking at it from a simpler perspective, sufficient levels of Vitamin D (defined in this paper as more than 30 ng/ml) might provide significant protection from the more serious ravages of this disease, whilst ‘deficient’ levels (defined as less than 20 ng/ml) may be a significant risk factor.

-Adding some of the recorded percentages may help better illustrate this picture: of those with ‘normal’ levels 86% had ‘mild symptoms with only 8% of them developing severe or critical symptoms; while of those defined having ‘insufficient’ Vitamin D only 1% maintained mild symptoms and 73% developed either severe or critical disease.
+Adding a bar chart (credit to Grassroots Health for this) and discussing some of the recorded percentages may help better illustrate this.
+Of those with ‘normal’ levels (the green sections in the above bar chart) 86% of all of them had only ‘mild symptoms (with only 8% of them developing severe or critical symptoms); meanwhile of those defined having ‘insufficient’ Vitamin D of less than 20 ng/ml (the red sections) only 1% of them maintained mild symptoms while 73% of them developed either severe or critical disease.

 We should quickly add that this paper (in ‘Social Science Research Network’) is currently a pre-print version published before any peer review has been undertaken - but the same limitation can equally be said of the majority of more-than 7,000 papers on COVID that are currently in process of peer-review but which have already been hastily published many of which are being jumped on by the media.